timschmidt/alumina-firmware/readme.md

    - draws geometry using WebGL and egui
    - manipulates geometry using [csgrs](https://github.com/timschmidt/csgrs)

-Both parts fit in the onboard flash of the microcontroller, reducing design complexity, part count, and cost.
+Both parts are linked together at compile time and fit in the onboard flash of the microcontroller, reducing design complexity, part count, and cost.

 ## Community
 [![](https://dcbadge.limes.pink/api/server/https://discord.gg/cCHRjpkPhQ)](https://discord.gg/cCHRjpkPhQ)